Spyroula/nlp_challenge/README.md

    ```bash
    curl -X POST http://127.0.0.1:5000/predict -H "Content-Type: application/json" -d '{"text":"hobbies include fighting Mariam bitch"}'
    ```
+### NOTE: The best_model.pt file is empty.
+In order to run the Flask app you need to train the model by running the train_executor.py script.

 ### Docker Container
 To build and run the Docker container: